GinoBogo/WcagChecker/README.md

 3. Make your changes and commit them with a clear message.
 4. Submit a pull request.

-## Roadmap

-Future enhancements may include:

--   Support for WCAG 2.2 AAA compliance checking.
--   Ability to analyze local HTML files for accessibility issues.
--   Integration with browser extensions for live web page analysis.

-## Project Status

-This project is in active development.
-New features and improvements are ongoing.

 ## Acknowledgments

 This tool was developed with the help of the open-source community and relies on the following key libraries: